Propsowicz/TakeASeat/README.md

 #### Frontend

 The frontend was created almost entirely in React and React Prime framework.
 React Router was used to manage the application urls.
 User's data was shared between React components via Context Provider.
-Every main component of the application was made mainly in RESTful API.
+Every main component of the application was made in RESTful API.

 #### Tests

 The application is tested in the xUnit framework.
 The unit tests are made using FakeItEasy and FluentAssertion libraries.
-The database is being mocked in the memory database service.
+The database is mocked by in the memory database service.

 #### Docker